 “No one was making a decent jam.
 So I decided to kick off.
 I started making jam using berries from Jane Harrow [berry grower] in Christchurch.
 I used to air freight the fruit over.
 It cost a fortune.
 Soon, I became known as ‘The Jam Man’!
 The jam flew off the shelves and we sold out all the time.”
 (I distinctly remember the disappointment I felt when there was no jam left!)

-“About eight years ago I left the butchery and started making jam fulltime.
+“About fourteen years ago I left the butchery and started making jam fulltime.
 Things in NZ changed, though.
 Now it’s all citrus and wine [that is grown]!
 Berries were harder to source and Australian berries don’t have the intensity we need.
 I only wanted to use the very best fruit to get consistency of flavour.
-I remembered something Jane [Harrow] had told me: ‘Berries grow at certain latitudes on both ends of the earth’, so now I source berries from Europe – Belgium and the Eastern Block.
-They’re exceptional quality because of the climate; the best berries in the world.”
+I remembered something Jane [Harrow] had told me: ‘Berries grow at certain latitudes on both ends of the earth’, so now I source berries from Europe – Belgium and the Eastern Block and strawberries from Morocco – Camarosa, some of the best strawberries in the world!
+They’re all exceptional quality because of the climate; the best berries in the world.”

 “The berries come in frozen and the jam is cooked from frozen berries.
 We try to get the jam as consistent as possible, but jam’s a funny thing – each batch is different.
 We only make small batch jam.
 Berry jam takes about an hour and a half to cook.
 Marmalade is more laborious.
 After soaking the fruit overnight, it’s a 4 hour process.
 All our citrus is sourced locally.”